Hi, this is Adriana, the beekeeper from South Mountain Bees.

 At a thousand or more eggs a day, the population of the hive builds up pretty quickly.

 It only takes three weeks for a bee egg to become an adult bee.
-As the bees hatch by the thousands on a daily basis, it starts to feel pretty crowded in the royal palace, and it's time for some of them to find a new home.
-Many bees get together with the queen and leave looking for a new home, and that's the swarm.
+As the bees hatch by the thousands daily, it starts to feel pretty crowded in the royal palace, and it's time for some of them to find a new home.
+Most of the bees that can fly get together with the queen and leave looking for a new home, and that's the swarm.

-Therefore, for some of the bees to be able to leave, there has to be two queens, the old queen and the heir to the throne still wrapped in its cocoon ready to hatch.
+Therefore, for some of the bees to be able to leave, there have to be two queens: the old queen and the heir to the throne, still wrapped in its cocoon, ready to hatch.

 For that reason, before the queen stops laying eggs to swarm away, the bees need to set aside a few eggs to make a few queens to leave behind.

-It takes nine days for the bees to finish taking care of the the future queen (or queens) and seal the queen cell.
+It takes nine days for the bees to finish caring for the future queen (or queens) and seal the queen cell.
 At the end of that process is when the bees swarm: when the queen cells are sealed.
 The new queen hatches from a cocoon that looks like a peanut shell (see the picture).
 The old queen leaves with most of the colony.
 They say up to 75% of bees leave with the old queen in the search for a new home.

-That's why it is essential for beekeepers to try to control swarms.
+That's why beekeepers need to try to control swarms.
 Losing 75% of the bees just before the peak of the nectar flow means that there won't be much honey in that hive by the end of the season.

-What should you do if you see a swarm?
+What should I do if I see a swarm?

 Swarms can look pretty scary.
 There can be tens of thousands of bees in a spring swarm.
 But don't worry, their goal is not to go after humans, but to find a new home.
 They are just making a stop while they decide on their final destination.

-Call a beekeeper.
 Every beekeeping club keeps a list of beekeepers who will collect the swarm, and they will give them a new home.
-You can contact us at info@southmountainbees.com, or message us on IG @southmountainbees.
+You can contact us at info@southmountainbees.com or message us on IG @southmountainbees.
+I am part of a group of beekeepers who will collect swarms free of charge.